-A Look at the COVID-19 Testing Centre at KPU Langley Campus
+A look at the COVID-19 testing centre at the KPU Langley campus

 The public health initiative has been a joint effort between KPU and Fraser Health

 In an effort to join the fight against the COVID-19 pandemic, Kwantlen Polytechnic University has dedicated space for a testing centre at the Kwantlen Polytechnic University Langley campus.

 The facility is a partnership between Fraser Health and the Langley Division of Family Practice, and is one of 11 centres throughout the region.
 It first opened in September and operates seven days a week, from 8:30 am to 3:30 pm, providing about 325 tests daily.
 It runs on a six-lane drive-through model, and while walk-in appointments are permitted, people are encouraged to book an appointment online.Testing capacity has doubled in Langley since it opened.